Konstantinos Vlachopoulos: Biography

 When the Greek Revolution broke out, he took part in the battle of Vrachori, in late May 1821.
-Later, he was involved in the persecution of the Albanians chieftain, Nourka Servani.
+Later, he was involved in the persecution of the Albanian chieftain, Nourka Servani.
 Then, he contributed to the liberation of Zapanti.
 The following year, he became military leader of Vlochos and Agrinio provinces.
 He fought under the command of Markos Botsaris and excelled in the Battle of Karpenisi.
 In December 1823, he was promoted to chiliarch.
 He fought in the Second Siege of Messolonghi defending the bastion of Franklin.
 During the siege he was promoted to General.
 He survived the sortie of Messolonghi and fled to Attica where he fought together with Georgios Karaiskakis.

 In 1827 he participated in the Third National Assembly at Troezen and during 1827-1829 he took part, under the command of General Richard Church, in the purges of Athens from the Ottomans.
 After the liberation, in 1833, he was appointed to the newly established Royal Gendarmerie and on 14 September 1841, he became its commander, becoming the first Greek who occupied this position.
 On 6 September 1843, he was replaced by Spyromilios.
 He retired having the rank of Colonel of Gendarmerie and died in Athens in 1868.